carpentries-incubator/lc-litsearchr/_episodes/08-test-a-search-strategy-with-litsearchr.md

 load("./data/anderson_studies.rda")
 benchmark <- anderson_studies$title

+# FIXME in litsearchr; titles with question marks need to be removed, as do stopwords
 benchmark <- gsub("\\?", " ", benchmark)

 litsearchr::write_title_search(benchmark)

 ```

 We can then take the title search and see if the articles are indexed.
-When you only have a handful of benchmark articles like in this case, it is fairly easy to manually check if they are retrieved.
+When you only have a handful of benchmark articles like in this case, it is fairly easy to manually check if they were retrieved.
 But what if you had a list of dozens, or even a hundred, benchmark articles and wanted to check whether they are retrieved across databases?
 That's where partially automated search testing can be especially useful.
 The other benefit of testing search strategies in R is that the results are then reproducible and you can easily document what modifications were needed to retrieve all the benchmark articles and how those decisions were made.

 First, we need to read in the results of searching for titles in a database; this is our new gold standard.
 We also want to import the search results from the database(s) we are testing our search in.
 In this exercise, we will just test our search strategy in MEDLINE since all our benchmark articles are indexed in it.